jbirddog/el-rodeo/task-units.md

 ![Single Task Workflow](assets/single_task.png)

 Like the empty workflow this workflow can be renamed or run any number of times and produce the same `{"x": 1}` result.
-It has one task unit which is, for illustration, within the dotted line group.
-If this task is extracted and placed in the empty workflow from above and executed, it will produce the expected result of `{"x": 1}`.
+It has one task unit in addition to the entire worklow which is, for illustration, within the dotted line group.
+If this task unit is extracted and placed in the empty workflow from above and executed, it will produce the expected result of `{"x": 1}`.
+If this result is placed back in the original workflow and the task unit "completed", the original workflow would also have the result of `{"x": 1}`.

 ## How Task Units Promote Parallel Execution of BPMN Diagrams